 Please proceed with your submission by clicking on the "Submissions" button below.

 Interested in submitting your short story collection for the Blue Light Books Prize?
-We will be open again in December.
+We will be open until February 9, 2019, 11:59 PM EST.